ryan50500/Mous/README.md

 ## Setup:
 - Clone the repo.
-- run `npm install` to install the required dependencies.
+- Run `npm install` to install the required dependencies.
-- to run the local environment, run `gulp`.
+- To run the local environment, run `gulp`.

 ## Task:
 - We would like you to write the JS and CSS to show the staff members when clicking on the button.